zhu00121/Anonymized-speech-diagnostics/README.md

 # Overview
+*Note that the repo is still in progress and only the voice demos are provided at this stage.

 This repository contains scripts to reproduce results shown in our paper "On the impact of voice anonymization on speech-based COVID-19 detection".
-Note that the repo is still in progress and only the voice demos are provided at this stage.
+We implemented two voice anonymization methods: (1) first one relies on the modification to McAdams coefficients, and (2) the second synthesizes a new speech based on the substitued speaker embeddings and pre-extracted phone sequence.
+Five diagnostics models are implemented, which were top-performing systems in the COVID-19 detection challenges.

 ## Demo audio
 We provide three versions of the voice recording, including the original voice, the McAdams-anonymized version, and the GAN-anonymized version.
 To keep the privacy of participants in the COVID-19 datasets employed in our study, the voice demo is from one of the authors.
 The speech content remains the same as that used in the COVID sound databases.